Lost In Istanbul HomepageLost In Istanbul Logo

 At the airport station you'll find Istanbulkart vending machines and top-up points right before the turnstiles.

 If you don't have an Istanbulkart yet, you can buy one at the vending machines in the metro station.
-Alternatively, some turnstiles accept contactless credit cards — but not all of them, so having an Istanbulkart is more reliable.
+Some turnstiles also accept contactless credit cards, but not all of them, so an Istanbulkart is more reliable.

 For other options including Havaist buses and taxis, see our full Istanbul Airport to City Center guide.